Japanese Knotweed and Cross Boundary Issues

 Whilst there is no ‘one and only’ resolution for any person who finds themselves in this predicament, we would suggest that your first port of call, is to discuss the situation amicably with the actual property owner.
 Each situation will have its own intricacies, and we would acknowledge that this type of scenario can be highly contentious.
 Essentially, your neighbor / the landowner may not be aware of the plants existence and may not realise the impact it will inevitably have on your long-term ambitions in selling your property.
 You may also face the added hurdle of making contact with the property owner, as quite often your conventional 2/3 bedroom property situated within an urban area may be occupied by a tenant, the property managed by a letting agency with the owner residing elsewhere or even overseas.
 Communication can understandably, be very challenging.

 We have been involved in a multitude of cases whereby the person intent on selling their property, have paid for the JKMP and subsequent remedial work, for an infestation on the other parties land.
 Regrettably, if the situation dictates that you need to move sooner rather than later and time isn’t on your side, any property owner will need to decide whether to take on the added burden of additional expenditure.
-The matter is made increasingly complex due to the fact providing the person who owns or has responsibility for the property containing the infestation, takes ‘reasonable steps’ to find a solution (as in treating the Japanese Knotweed by themselves), there is very little you can do as a neighbor to invoke a swift remedy.
-Ultimately, you will need to appease any prospective mortgage lender and any sale may be hindered or even prevented in the long term. (http://asbhelp.co.uk/community-protection-notices/)
+The matter is made increasingly complex due to the fact providing the person who owns or has responsibility for the property containing the infestation, takes ‘reasonable steps’ to find a solution (as in treating the Japanese Knotweed by themselves), there is very little you can do as a neighbour to invoke a swift remedy.
+Ultimately, you will need to appease any prospective mortgage lender and any sale may be hindered or even prevented in the long term. (https://asbhelp.co.uk/community-protection-notices/)